 Survivors may have experienced recent or historic abuse, including:

-We offer up to 42 sessions of counselling, which is available to women and men aged 16 years old and above.
+We offer up to 30 sessions of counselling for people of all genders, aged 18 years old and above.

 A copy of our counselling leaflet can be downloaded here.

 If you currently have an addiction to drugs or alcohol and need support with this, please instead see our Nexus page.

 How to Make a Referral

 Our waiting list for long-term counselling is open.